 Gum Infection – Here’s What Needs To Happen

 To treat active infection it needs to be taken care of by the dentist and dental hygienist, you can use essential oils to support the healing but at this stage I would not recommend use of a dental water pick until the gum health resolves because you don’t want to be forcing infection and bacteria deeper into the pockets.

 Supplements such as vitamin C and Co-Q 10 will support healing but not treat the disease as the harmful plaque bacteria need to be removed and the bacterial balance in the mouth re-established through proper diet.

 Oil pulling cannot get into deep gum pockets, so even though coconut oil has antibacterial properties it can damage the healthy mouth bacteria if you do it for too long like the recommended 20 minutes, as just like a mouthwash it will kill off the good stuff too.

 The aim is to allow the healthy bacteria to do their job by creating an environment where they can thrive and this comes from our lifestyle and oral care habits.

 Preventing Tooth Decay and Gum Disease

-Preventing tooth decay, gum disease and systemic health conditions is possible if you are willing to make the changes required in your diet and switch from processed foods to eating real foods, getting regular sensible sun exposure, reducing stress and toxins, ensuring you have quality sleep and exercise.
+Preventing tooth decay, gum disease and systemic health conditions are possible if you are willing to make the changes required in your diet and switch from processed foods to eating real foods, getting regular sensible sun exposure, reducing stress and toxins, ensuring you have quality sleep and exercise.

-Please don’t ignore those bleeding gums this is a sign of active disease and until this is treated you will have ongoing health issues even if you make the switch to a healthier lifestyle, I recommend taking a holistic approach and addressing all the underlying issues and removing the harmful bacterial build up form around the teeth and under the gums for significant and lasting benefits.
+Please don’t ignore those bleeding gums this is a sign of active disease and until this is treated you will have ongoing health issues even if you make the switch to a healthier lifestyle, I recommend taking a holistic approach and addressing all the underlying issues and removing the harmful bacterial build up from around the teeth and under the gums for significant and lasting benefits.